xiaoyunyang/xiaoyunyang.github.io/content/post/career-formal-education.md

 ---
-title: "How Formal Education Closes Doors To Opportunities"
+title: "How Formal Education May Close Doors To Opportunities"
 date: 2018-01-14
 categories:
   - blog